descush/helping-hand/README.md

     <img src="frontend/helping-hand/src/Assets/thumb.png" height="60" width="60" >

 - The home page provides a full tally of all the entries made by the user sorted by date and macronutrient type.

+- Dark mode provides an accessibility option for those with sensitive eyes.

+### Technologies used

+Helping Hand is accessed through the use of a web-browser and is firebase compatible for easy authentication and login.
+The app is written with JavaScript using the React framework with JSX.
+Date FNS is used for entry sorting by date.